Hallmark Hall of Fame: Post-NBC

-For nearly three decades the series was broadcast by NBC, but the network ended its association with the series in 1979 due to declining ratings.
+For nearly three decades, the series was broadcast by NBC, but the network ended its association with the series in 1979 due to declining ratings.
 Since then, the series has been televised by CBS from 1979 to 1989 (except for briefly on PBS in 1981), then on ABC from 1989 to 1994.

 Through the 1980s and 1990s, Hallmark Hall of Fame movies often had twice the budget of other network movies.
 Hallmark movies also ran (in some cases) approximately 10–15 minutes longer (or up to 110 minutes minus commercials) because Hallmark Cards fully sponsored the movies and had fewer commercial breaks.
-Unlike most network movies of the period, Hallmark always filmed on location, and usually filmed for 24 days, compared to 18–20 days for most other TV-movies.
+Unlike most network movies of the period, Hallmark always filmed on location, and usually filmed for 24 days, compared to 18–20 days for most other TV movies.

-Richard Welsh Company was retained in 1982 to work on developing HoF projects.
-Brad Moore was placed in charge of the Hallmark Hall of Fame in 1983.
+Richard Welsh Company was retained in 1982 to work on developing Hall of Fame projects.
+Brad Moore was placed in charge of Hallmark Hall of Fame in 1983.

-In February 1992, Hallmark Cards had formed Signboard Hill Productions as sister production company leveraging HHOFP management and expertise to produce some Hall of Fame movies.
+In February 1992, Hallmark Cards had formed Signboard Hill Productions as sister production company, leveraging HHOFP management and expertise to produce some Hall of Fame movies.

 CBS picked up the series again in 1994.
 It ran three movies a year over 16 years, until 2011, when it ended its association with the series.
 The final film was Beyond the Blackboard, on April 24, 2011.

-On November 27, 2011, Hallmark Hall of Fame returned to ABC with Have a Little Faith, which debuted to very low ratings for the night.
+On November 27, 2011, Hallmark Hall of Fame returned to ABC with Have a Little Faith, which debuted to very low ratings.
 The total number of viewers was estimated at 6.5 million, compared to 13.5 million for the Hallmark Hall of Fame presentation of November Christmas on the weekend after Thanksgiving in 2010.
 Encore broadcasts of these ABC episodes aired on Hallmark Channel a week after their initial broadcast on ABC.
 The films were also available for streaming on the website Feeln.com a few days after airing.

-In September 2014, it was announced that the Hallmark Hall of Fame would air exclusively on the Hallmark Channel for the foreseeable future, ending the program's 63-year run on broadcast television.
-The first episode to debut on Hallmark Channel was One Christmas Eve, starring Anne Heche.
+In September 2014, it was announced that Hallmark Hall of Fame would air exclusively on the Hallmark Channel for the foreseeable future, ending the program's 63-year run on broadcast television.
+The first episode to premiere on Hallmark Channel was One Christmas Eve, starring Anne Heche.
 On the cable channel, four original movies at most would air as a part of the Hall of Fame with multiple encores.
 The HHOF library would also be available.

-In February 2016, Hallmark Cards, which had been directly involved in the production of Hall of Fame from its inception, transferred management of the series division to a subsidiary, Crown Media Productions.
+In February 2016, Hallmark Cards, which had been directly involved in the production of Hall of Fame from its inception, transferred management of the series division to its subsidiary Crown Media Productions.
 Hallmark Cards continued to sponsor the program and oversees the creation of films.